rodmoioliveira/Gnuplotting-Stuff/dstat/README.md

 - [ ] Add units for each metric
 - [ ] Add flags filters to exclude and include the metrics to plot
+- [x] Add flags to slice data intervals
-- [ ] Add flags to slice data intervals
+- [ ] Add flags to step data intervals
 - [ ] Add flags to change metrics unit Gi, Mi, Ki, Gb, Mb, Kb; (?)

 ## Usage